HaroldF415/dev_notes/codewars_reviewed.md

 - Functions: You can use functions to group together a set of statements to perform a task or calculate a value.
 You can also use functions to reuse code: Define the code once, and use it many times.

 - Error Handling: You can use `try` and `catch` statements to handle errors.
 You can use `throw` statements to create custom errors.

+## Research

+### What is RGB?

+`RGB` stands for `Red`, `Green`, and `Blue`. `RGB` is a color model that is used to create colors on a computer screen.
+Each color is represented by a number between 0 and 255.
+The higher the number, the brighter the color.The `RGB` color model is an additive color model in which `red`, `green`, and `blue` light are added together in various ways to reproduce a broad array of colors.